lorrainescanlon/scramble-ed/README.md

   - The user is presented with a welcome meassage and the scrambled song title is printed, typewritter style in a cyan text colour.
   - An ascii art piece is printed, this is a guitar missing its strings.
   - The user has 20 seconds and 3 attempts to guess the title.
-  - The user is prompted to enter a guess
+  - The user is prompted to enter a guess.

 ![Game Play](docs/images/game.jpg)